jonnabio/MentorPro/README.md

    - User inputs a learning objective
    - OpenAI analyzes and classifies the subject and topic
    - Validates against predefined subject categories
+   - Multiple retry attempts with exponential backoff
+   - Comprehensive error handling and validation
+   - Logging and monitoring of classification process

 2. **Question Generation**
    - AI generates multiple-choice questions based on: